NomicFoundation/truffle-flattener/README.md

 # Limitations

 If you deploy your contracts with truffle's migrations the output of `truffle-flattener` may not match while verifying it in Etherscan.
 You can use [Solidity Flattener](https://github.com/BlockCatIO/solidity-flattener) in that case, or deploy your contracts from [Remix](https://remix.ethereum.org).

+# Shameless self-promomotion

+You should check out [Buidler](https://github.com/nomiclabs/buidler), our alternative to Truffle.
+It already has this feature built-in, is faster, and much more flexible.